Joe Biden to meet Pope Francis to talk COVID, climate, poverty | DW | 29.10.2021

 The US leader takes pride in his faith and has spoken of the strength he drew from it when faced with personal tragedies like the death of his first wife and daughter in a car accident and later his son Beau due to cancer.

-Biden supports abortion rights, while Francis has slammed terminating pregnancies as "murder."
+Biden supports abortion rights, while Francis has described terminating pregnancies as "murder."

-The US president's stance in support of abortion and same-sex marriage has drawn the ire of many US bishops, with some of them demanding that politicians supportive of abortion and same-sex marriage rights be denied communion.
+The US president's stance in support of abortion and same-sex marriage has drawn the ire of many US bishops, with some of them demanding that politicians supportive of those issues be denied communion.

-Biden arrived in Europe on Friday to attend the first in-person G20 summit since the pandemic in Rome and the UN Climate Summit COP26 in Glasgow.
+Biden will attend the first in-person G20 summit since the pandemic in Rome and the UN Climate Summit COP26 in Glasgow.

 He will then meet with French President Emmanuel Macron, where he is expected to address the fallout in bilateral relations, after Australia scrapped a French submarine deal in favor of a US-UK agreement.